awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Browse to the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/home?#alarm:alarmFilter=ANY) to monitor the status of your alarms configured by the target tracking policy.

 1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and watch the activity history.
-Notice that in a few minutes, it will begin to scale up the instances according to the CloudWatch alarms the target tracking policy has configured for you.
+Notice that in a few minutes, it will begin to scale up the instances according to the CloudWatch alarms the target tracking policy has configured for you (check the **Activity History** tab and the **Instances** tab).

-1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.
-Notice that CodeDeploy will automatically deploy the application to new instances launched by the auto scaling group.
+1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/deployments), make sure your region is selected in the upper right-hand corner dropdown, and notice that CodeDeploy will automatically deploy the application to new instances launched by the auto scaling group.

+	>Note: The CodeDeploy console will not default to your current region.
+Please make sure to click on **Select a Region** in the upper right-hand corner and select your region in the dropdown.

 * * *